Yucca Removal Cost in Australia: What Affects the Price

 Step 2: Remove the Trunk

 The trunk is cut at ground level or just below.
 Depending on size, it is cut into manageable sections and loaded for disposal.
-The fibrous trunk material requires sharp equipment and takes longer to cut than timber.
+The fibrous trunk material is tough but cuts quickly with sharp equipment.

 This is the critical step.
-The root crown is ground to 200-300mm below soil level using a stump grinder, or excavated using a mini excavator or hand tools.
-The root crown must be thoroughly destroyed because it contains the growth points that produce regrowth.
-Major lateral roots extending from the crown are also extracted or ground.
+The root ball is ground to 200-350mm below soil level (or however deep I need to go to completely get out the root ball) using a stump grinder.
+The root ball must be thoroughly destroyed because it holds all the growth points that trigger regrowth, ensuring the plant won’t come back.

 Step 4: Backfill and Clean Up

-The hole left by the root crown is backfilled with soil or mulch.
-The site is raked clean and all waste material is removed.
-The area is ready for turfing, planting, or landscaping once the soil settles over 2-3 weeks.
+The hole left by the root ball is backfilled with soil or mulch.
+The site is raked clean.
+The area is then ready for turfing, planting, or landscaping once the soil settles over 2-3 weeks.

 How Long Does Yucca Removal Take?

-The time depends on the size and number of plants:
+Timing depends on the size and location of the plants:

-- Cluster of 3-5 yuccas: Half a day
+• Cluster of 3-5 yuccas: approximately 2 hours

-- Large screen or hedge of yuccas: Full day
+• Large hedge of yuccas: around a third of a day

 These times include cut-back, root removal, and cleanup.
 Multi-yucca jobs are more efficient per plant because the equipment stays on site.